Robotic-assisted prostatectomy video

 - Faster recovery and return to normal daily activities

 Robotic-assisted prostatectomy: Less invasive, faster recovery

 The UC Davis surgical urology team includes highly experienced and trained surgeons, nurses and technicians who perform dozens of procedures each month.
-Three oncology specialists, Marc Dall'Era, Christopher Evans, and Stanley Yap have all trained with the da Vinci® robotic surgical system and are skilled at using it for prostatectomy cases.
+Our oncology specialists, Marc Dall'Era and Christopher Evans, have all trained with the da Vinci® robotic surgical system and are skilled at using it for prostatectomy cases.

 Robotic-assisted procedures allow surgeons to remove the prostate through small keyhole incisions using pencil-sized, precision-guided instruments.
 This minimally invasive technique is part of the urology department’s commitment to minimizing pain and length of convalescence, as well as improving outcomes such as erectile function and urinary control.
 During the operative procedure the surgeon sits at a controlling console near the patient while an assistant surgeon is at the bedside next to the patient.
 The surgeon watches the operative field through a video monitor and controls the robotic arms that replicate the surgeon's hand movements at the console.
 The cancerous prostate is removed using operative principles of radical prostatectomy that have been refined over several decades.